pathpy/pathpyG/docs/index.md

+---
+template: home.html
-# pathpyG
+title: pathpyG

-This will show a Home page in the future.
-Maybe with some installation and getting started instructions.
+---

+This is the index page of the pathpyG documentation.